the Parker Building Supplies East Sussex Cricket League Play Cricket website.

 Among the objects of the League are: To promote, encourage and foster the playing of cricket, interest in cricket generally and in particular in the County of East Sussex, and to organise cricket on a competitive basis within the spirit of the game.

-the fixtures, check your club’s details in the database (which because it is
+fixtures, check your club’s details in the database (which because it is updated

-updated every week is always more up-to-date than the printed version), refer
+every week is always more up-to-date than the printed version), refer to the rules

-to the rules and appendices and much more.
-Please acquire the habit of visiting
+and appendices and much more.
+Please acquire the habit of visiting www.escl.org.uk

-www.escl.org.uk regularly and often to ensure that your club has not missed
+regularly and often to ensure that your club has not missed some important announcement.

-some important announcement.
-This applies out of season as well as during the
+This applies out of season as well as during the summer months.

 Just a brief reminder that it is essential to mark both umpires and to include their initial and surname because we have umpires with the same surname.
 (Chris Bates) please report to 07858 209 288